code-academy-india/sql/select-statements/README.md

 For syntax highlight, uuper case is used for all sql Key Words or Reserved Words The database table and column names case is dependent on database server configuration.
+Some servers ignore case for all table and column names.

 Select all columns and all rows